typedoc2md/typedoc-plugin-markdown/packages/typedoc-plugin-markdown/README.md

 ## What it does?

 The plugin replaces the default HTML theme with a built-in Markdown theme and exposes some additional options.

+Useful if documentation is required to be included in project README files, Wikis and static site generators.

 ## Installation